inozavou/UsePopcorn/README.md

 A React-based movie search and watchlist application that uses the OMDb API to fetch movie data.
 Users can search for movies, view details, rate them, and maintain a personal watched list.

+## Live Demo

+You can see the deployed app here: [UsePopcorn](https://use-popcorn-webapp.netlify.app/)

 # Features

 - Search Movies – Search any movie by title (powered by OMDb API).